 If you have a court order dealing with child maintenance made before April 2003, you cannot set up a statutory arrangement.
 If you have a court order dealing with child maintenance made after April 2003 you cannot set up a statutory arrangement for 12 months from the date of the order.

-There are currently a number of reforms being introduced by the government which are gradually being phased in.
+There are currently several reforms being introduced by the government which are gradually being phased in.

-The Child Support Agency rely on information provided by the paying parent, whereas the Child Maintenance Service uses information from H M Revenue, employers and others in addition to the information provided by the paying parent.
+The Child Support Agency relies on information provided by the paying parent, whereas the Child Maintenance Service uses information from HM Revenue, employers and others in addition to the information provided by the paying parent.

 The Child Support Agency formula